 Metastatic salivary gland cancer

 Your health care team may recommend a treatment plan that includes one or more of the treatments listed above.
-Typically, the main treatment is chemotherapy or taking part in a clinical trial for investigational drugs.
-Supportive care will also be important to help relieve symptoms and side effects.
+Typically, the main treatment is chemotherapy or taking part in a clinical trial.
+Palliative care will also be important to help relieve symptoms and side effects.